qazifabiahoq/QuickList/README.md

 Primary generation through Groq Enterprise API with guaranteed SLA and dedicated throughput.
 Fallback to OpenAI GPT-4 Turbo API for approximately 5% of listings requiring highest quality or when Groq experiences issues.
 Response format enforced as JSON for reliable parsing.
 Generation parameters tuned for optimal output: temperature 0.7 balances creativity with consistency, top-p 0.9 uses nucleus sampling, max tokens 700 allows complete listings while controlling costs.

-**Fine-tuning on ThreadUp's best-performing listings**:
+**Fine-tuning on thredUP's best-performing listings**:

-After initial deployment, production system would fine-tune Llama 3.3 70B on ThreadUp's highest-converting product descriptions from historical data.
-This creates a custom generative model that inherently writes in ThreadUp's brand voice and generates descriptions proven to drive sales.
+After initial deployment, production system would fine-tune Llama 3.3 70B on thredUP's highest-converting product descriptions from historical data.
+This creates a custom generative model that inherently writes in thredUP's brand voice and generates descriptions proven to drive sales.
 Fine-tuning dataset would include 50,000-100,000 professionally-written descriptions with associated conversion metrics, creating a model specialized for sustainable fashion resale.

 ### Component 2: Computer Vision for Attribute Detection

-**Production Technology**: CLIP (Contrastive Language-Image Pretraining) model fine-tuned on ThreadUp's 172 million items with professional assessments, deployed on ThreadUp GPU infrastructure with Google Cloud Vision API as fallback.
+**Production Technology**: CLIP (Contrastive Language-Image Pretraining) model fine-tuned on thredUP's 172 million items with professional assessments, deployed on thredUP GPU infrastructure with Google Cloud Vision API as fallback.

 **Why CLIP with fine-tuning**:

 Fashion resale involves enormous product diversity including vintage items, international brands, and niche styles impossible to comprehensively pre-label.
 Traditional CNNs like ResNet or EfficientNet require supervised training on every possible category.
 CLIP performs zero-shot classification by understanding relationships between images and text descriptions, generalizing to new items immediately without retraining.
 However, vanilla CLIP lacks domain expertise in fashion attribute detection and condition assessment.

-**ThreadUp's critical advantage through fine-tuning**:
+**thredUP's critical advantage through fine-tuning**:

-ThreadUp's 172 million item consignment history includes professional assessments by trained specialists.
+thredUP's 172 million item consignment history includes professional assessments by trained specialists.
 Each item has verified labels: exact category using standardized taxonomy (not user guesses), material composition verified by physical inspection (distinguishing silk from polyester from blends), condition grades using consistent criteria across all items (like new, gently used, visible wear), brand identification and authentication (verified designer vs fast fashion), and color assessment by trained eyes (navy vs black vs charcoal).

 This professional ground truth data enables supervised fine-tuning of CLIP that dramatically improves accuracy on challenging attributes.
 Fine-tuned CLIP learns to distinguish silk from satin from polyester based on visual texture cues.
 It accurately assesses condition (tiny pulls vs significant wear).
 It recognizes designer construction details vs mass-market finishing.
 It handles subtle color differences critical for fashion.